Alexander-Milligan/Introduction-to-Git-Github/README.md

 <h1>Module Seven:  Pull, Edit, Push Assessment</h1>
     <h2>Assessment Brief</h2>
     <p>For this assessment you will need to create a new repository named ModuleSeven, you are then required to pull this repository(https://github.com/Alexander-Milligan/ModuleSevenFolder.git)in to your repository and edit the readme to say Hello Module Seven.
 Save the file and add, commit and push the folder and file to your repository.</p>
-   <p> Assessment Completion Link:</p>
+   <p>Assessment Completion Link: https://github.com/Alexander-Milligan/ModuleSeven.git</p>

 <h1>Module Eight:  Open Source Edit Assessment</h1>
     <h2>Assessment Brief</h2>
-    <p>For this assessment you are required to setup a local folder with a git repo in it.
+    <p>For this assessment you are required to setup a local folder with a git repo in it named ModuleEightProject.
-    You are the asked to find a git project that you like and pull that project through the command line in to your folder and edit one of its file.
-    You are then asked to create a repo on github and push the changed project to your repo.
+    You are then asked to find a git project that you like and pull that project through the command line in to your folder and edit one of its file, you are then asked to push the new repository to github.
    </p>
-   <p> Assessment Completion Link:</p>
+   <p>Assessment Completion Link: https://github.com/Alexander-Milligan/ModuleEightProject.git</p>